howl-anderson/agentsilex/README.md

 - **Transparent**: Every line of code is readable and understandable.
 No magic, no hidden complexity.
 - **Minimal**: Core implementation in ~300 lines.
 You can read the entire codebase in one sitting.
 - **Hackable**: Designed for modification.
 Fork it, customize it, make it yours.
+- **Universal LLM Support**: Built on LiteLLM, seamlessly switch between 100+ models - OpenAI, Anthropic, Google Gemini, DeepSeek, Azure, Mistral, local LLMs, and more.
+Change providers with one line of code.
 - **Educational**: Perfect for learning how agents actually work under the hood.

 ## Who is this for?